SEARCH WITH THE PROGRAM FINDER

 Experience the freedom of choice and flexibility.
 Explore our virtual programs and customize it to your schedule!

 Study Abroad + Options

-Advanced and superior-level Spanish speakers who choose to study abroad in Barcelona with API in the Integrated Studies Program have the option to take advanced language courses, as well as a wide variety of course offerings in other disciplines.
+Advanced and superior-level Spanish speakers who choose to study abroad in Barcelona with API in the Multidisciplinary Studies for Advanced Spanish Speakers program have the option to take advanced language courses, as well as a wide variety of course offerings in other disciplines.

 *Students who complete their applications by the priority deadline will be registered for classes and assigned API housing first.
 As such, students applying early have a better chance of getting their desired courses and their first-choice housing assignment.

 API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
 The following is a listing of potential excursions for API Barcelona programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Delta del Llobregat is the area placed between Montjüic and Garraf.
 It is a natural environment outside the noisy Barcelona.
 Close to the delta there are coastal villages such as Castelldefels and El Prat del Llobregat.
 In one of these villages students will have the chance to taste a traditional sea Catalan meal.

 La Garrotxa Volcanic Zone Natural Park is a protected territory in the Iberian Peninsula with around 40 volcanic cones and more than 20 lava flows.
 The villages of Castellfollit de la Roca and Santa Pau and the stunning beech trees forest of La Fageda d’en Jordà are some of the breathtaking, scenic places we will discover to fully appreciate the rural part of Catalunya outside the urban area of Barcelona.